India mother of democracy; home to idea of elected leaders much before rest of world: PM | Politics

 ''India indeed is the mother of democracy.
 Democracy is not just a structure, it is also a spirit.
 It is based on the belief that the needs and aspirations of every human being are equally important.
 That is why in India, our guiding philosophy is 'Sabka saath, sabka vikas', meaning striving together for inclusive growth,'' he said.

-Modi said the country's 'vaccine maitri' initative was also guided by the mantra' of 'vasudeva kutumbakam', meaning 'one earth, one family and one future'.
+It is they who made it possible to administer over 2 billion doses of Made in India vaccines.
+Modi said the country's 'vaccine maitri' initiative was also guided by the mantra' of 'vasudeva kutumbakam', meaning 'one earth, one family and one future'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)